prkumari1224/Assignment/README.md

 You can use the java -jar command from cmd prompt and run the jar:
 *java -jar *(path to jar)*/AddressBook.jar *(Search String)** and simply enter the search string to view the search results.

+Note:- You need to add your own csv(Address Book) by the name **addressbook.csv**, also make sure to place the csv and jar in same folder.

+CSV Format to be followed: "Dave","Smith","123 main st.","seattle","wa","43"